 A knight moves in an L shape in any direction in a single move.
 The movement of the knight is peculiar and can’t be classified as horizontally, vertically, or diagonally.
 Hence a knight can’t move diagonally.

 It goes two steps straight and suddenly takes turn one step on the adjacent square.
-It is the only piece in chess that can jump over the other pieces.
+It is the only chess piece that can jump over the other pieces.

 A knight can capture any piece that is occupying the square it is going to finally land.
 You can read more about knight moves in chess here.